zapproject/pythia/README.md

 ### Configuring your miner
 Before running the miner, edit your `config.json` file so that you can add your publicAddress, privateKey and **Contract Addresses**:

-1) Open a text editor (nano, VSCode, vim, or your OS's **text editor**) and create a new document/file.
-2) paste this template in the file:
+1) paste this template in the file:
 ```json
     {
         "zapTokenAddress": "0x09d8af358636d9bcc9a3e177b66eb30381a4b1a8",